 2. What action, if any, have you already taken to try and resolve your complaint?
 (Who did you speak to and what was their response?).
-Continue on a separate sheet if necessary.
+Continue on a separate sheet if necessary. you speak to aria what was intell respense.
+J. Commod on a separate sheet in necessary.
 3. What would you like as an outcome from your complaint (s)?
 Continue on a separate sheet if necessary.

 4. Are you attaching any paperwork?
 If so, please provide details.

 Signed:

 Date:

 All functions of the complaints procedure must adhere to the requirements of the Data Protection Act 2018 and the Freedom of Information Act 2000.

 Thank you for completing the form and providing us with details of your complaint.
 Please complete and return to either the school office or Trust offices (as appropriate depending upon the stage of the complaint) in a sealed envelope addressed to the Headteacher or Clerk to the Trustees (as appropriate).

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Action taken:

 Date: